cfengine/documentation/examples/tutorials/json-yaml-support-in-cfengine.markdown

 ## Summary

-Using JSON from CFEngine is easy and does not change how you use CFEngine.
+Using JSON and YAML from CFEngine is easy and does not change how you use CFEngine.
 Try it out and see for yourself!